Kriegsmarine: Spanish Civil War

 The first military action of the Kriegsmarine came during the Spanish Civil War (1936–1939).
 Following the outbreak of hostilities in July 1936 several large warships of the German fleet were sent to the region.
 The heavy cruisers Deutschland and Admiral Scheer, and the light cruiser Köln were the first to be sent in July 1936.
 These large ships were accompanied by the 2nd Torpedo-boat Flotilla.
-The German presence was used to covertly support Franco's Nationalists although the immediate involvement of the Deutschland was humanitarian relief operations and evacuating 9,300 refugees, including 4,550 German citizens.
-Following the brokering of the International Non-Intervention Patrol to enforce an international arms embargo the Kriegsmarine was allotted the patrol area between Cabo de Gata (Almeria) and Cabo de Oropesa.
+The German presence was used to covertly support Francisco Franco's Nationalists although the immediate involvement of the Deutschland was humanitarian relief operations and evacuating 9,300 refugees, including 4,550 German citizens.
+Following the brokering of the International Non-Intervention Patrol to enforce an international arms embargo, the Kriegsmarine was allotted the patrol area between Cabo de Gata (Almeria) and Cabo de Oropesa.
 Numerous vessels served as part of these duties including Admiral Graf Spee.
 On 29 May 1937 the Deutschland was attacked off Ibiza by two bombers from the Republican Air Force.
 Total casualties from the Republican attack were 31 dead and 110 wounded, 71 seriously, mostly burn victims.
 In retaliation the Admiral Scheer shelled Almeria on 31 May killing 19–20 civilians, wounding 50 and destroying 35 buildings.
 Following further attacks by Republican submarines against the Leipzig off the port of Oran between 15 and 18 June 1937 Germany withdrew from the Non-Intervention Patrol.

 U-boats also participated in covert action against Republican shipping as part of Operation Ursula.
 At least eight U-boats engaged a small number of targets in the area throughout the conflict.
 (By comparison the Italian Regia Marina operated 58 submarines in the area as part of the Sottomarini Legionari.)

 Plan Z

 The Kriegsmarine saw as her main tasks the controlling of the Baltic Sea and winning a war against France in connection with the German army, because France was seen as the most likely enemy in the event of war.
 But in 1938 Hitler wanted to have the possibility of winning a war against Great Britain at sea in the coming years.
 Therefore, he ordered plans for such a fleet from the Kriegsmarine.
 From the three proposed plans (X, Y and Z) he approved Plan Z in January 1939.
 This blueprint for the new German naval construction program envisaged building a navy of approximately 800 ships during the period 1939–1947.
-Hitler demanded that the program was to be completed by 1945.
+Hitler demanded that the program be completed by 1945.
 The main force of Plan Z were six H-class battleships.
-In the version of Plan Z drawn up in August 1939 the German fleet was planned to consist of the following ships by 1945:
+In the version of Plan Z drawn up in August 1939, the German fleet was planned to consist of the following ships by 1945: